pavelanni/python-vacation/docs/Python_vacation_day0.md

 He came back with notes on his iPad, prepared six drinks for his friends and left again.

-"Wasn't it a good idea?" he asked me when he cam home with six empty plastic cups.
+"Wasn't it a good idea?" he asked me when he came home with six empty plastic cups.
 "Yes, great idea," said I. "But..."

 "What 'BUT'??" said Erik.